ryanemmans/reading-notes/js401/class-09.md

 ***3. How are JWTs validated?***

 - You can use any existing middleware for your web framework or an open source third-party library to parse and validate JWTs.
+Check that the JWT is well formed.
+Check the signature and the standard claims.

 ***4. Document the following Vocabulary Terms:***